CodeHunter2006/CodeHunter2006.github.io/_posts/2022-03-15-English_scene_work_communicate.md

   - Here is a way to solve the problem.
   - I'm investigating into this.

+- Ask for help

+  - are you able to do ...
+  - clould you help to do ...

 - Processing something
   - Checking
   - Doing xx stuff